 What should I do if I have missed a deadline?

 Come and speak to a member of the Student Support and Advice Team as soon as you can.
 They can help you to find out when the next deadline is and talk to you about how to better manage your deadlines in the future.

 If you have ‘designated modules’ on your award map then you do have some element of choice in what you can study.
 If you want to change your designated modules then you can request to do this within 3-weeks of the start of the module.
 You can find more information about this on our webpage.

-Do I have to attend an Applicant Visit Day?
+Do I have to attend a Discovery Day?

 No, some students choose not to come along if they have already attended an open day.
 It’s a great opportunity to find out more but if you are happy you know everything you need to, or aren’t able to travel to us again that’s absolutely fine.
 You’ll still be able to get in touch to ask any questions, right up until you start your course.

 Learning Development is a resource for all students that provides free guidance and tuition on any academic skills, such as essay writing, dissertations, critical analysis, presentation skills, maths and statistics.